yt-dlp/yt-dlp/README.md

 1. **Alternatives**: Alternate fields can be specified separated with a `,`.
 E.g. `%(release_date>%Y,upload_date>%Y|Unknown)s`

-1. **Replacement**: A replacement value can specified using a `&` separator.
+1. **Replacement**: A replacement value can be specified using a `&` separator.
 If the field is *not* empty, this replacement value will be used instead of the actual field content.
 This is done after alternate fields are considered; thus the replacement is used if *any* of the alternative fields is *not* empty.

 1. **Default**: A literal default value can be specified for when the field is empty using a `|` separator.
 This overrides `--output-na-placeholder`.
 E.g. `%(uploader|Unknown)s`